 Tap Solo or Mute to solo or mute the program (respectively).
 Alternatively, press Solo or Mute under the LED meters (MPC X).

-To change the program's automation, tap the program automation button or press Read/Write (MPC X) to cycle through its three states:
+To change the program's automation, tap the program automation button or press Read/Write (MPC X to toggle between two states: